 Figure 3.
 The architecture under consideration is a fully-connected direct propagation neural network featuring a single hidden layer and a single output layer.
-Source: [11].
+Source: (EE 260, 2020).

 Henceforth, it becomes evident that a neural network can be regarded as a form of mathematical function, essentially operating as a program.
-Instead of explicit programming, the neural network necessitates a process known as "training" or adjustment.
-The process of training a neural network appears straightforward: by presenting a set of well-understood examples, we modify the coefficients of the underlying mathematical function, constituting the neural network, in adherence to specific rules, contingent upon the network's responses - whether they are deemed correct or incorrect.
+Instead of explicit programming, the neural network necessitates a process known as 'training' or adjustment.
+The process of training a neural network appears to be straightforward: by presenting a set of well-understood examples, we modify the coefficients of the underlying mathematical function, constituting the neural network, in adherence to specific rules, contingent upon the network's responses, whether they are deemed to be correct or incorrect.